sakuli/Docs/content/enterprise_features/prometheus.md

 ## Forwarder configuration

-Configuration is located in the file `sakuli.properties` within the root folder of your project or respectively in the `testsuite.properties` in your testsuite folders for testsuite specific configuration:
+Configuration is located in `sakuli.properties` within the root folder of your project or respectively in `testsuite.properties` in your testsuite folders for testsuite specific configuration:

 | Property                               | Default | Effect                                                                                         |
 |----------------------------------------|---------|------------------------------------------------------------------------------------------------|